sebapersson/petab_sciml/docs/src/format.md

 | net1\_layer1_ps     | lin                | -inf           | inf            | 1          | net1\_ps\_file      | kaimingUniform              | 1                                   |
 | net1\_layer2_ps     | lin                | -inf           | inf            | 1          | net1\_ps\_file      | kaimingUniform              | 5/3                                 |

-Where `parameterId` are assumed to have been properly assigned in the [mapping table](@ref mapping_ps).
+Where `parameterId` are assumed to have been properly assigned in the [mapping table](@ref mapping_table).
 In this example, each layer references the same file variable for `nominalValue`.
 This means the layers obtain their values from the specified file.
-Unless a numeric value is provided for `nominalValue`, referring to the same file is required, since all neural network parameters should be collected in a single HDF5 file following the structure described [here](@ref hdf5_ps_structure).

 It is also possible to specify different priors for different parameter arrays within a layer.
 For example, to use different priors for the weights and bias in `layer1` of `net1` (assuming a `linear` layer), a valid parameter table would be: